mikf/gallery-dl/docs/options.md

                                 extractors but cannot be handled, to FILE --write-pages               Write downloaded intermediary pages to files in the current directory to debug problems
+    --no-colors                 Do not emit ANSI color codes in output

 ## Downloader Options:
-    -r, --limit-rate RATE       Maximum download rate (e.g. 500k or 2.5M) -R, --retries N             Maximum number of retries for failed HTTP requests or -1 for infinite retries (default:
+    -r, --limit-rate RATE       Maximum download rate (e.g. 500k or 2.5M) -R, --retries N             Maximum number of retries for failed HTTP requests or -1 for infinite retries (default: 4) --http-timeout SECONDS      Timeout for HTTP connections (default: 30.0) --sleep SECONDS             Number of seconds to wait before each download.
-                                4)
-    --http-timeout SECONDS      Timeout for HTTP connections (default: 30.0) --sleep SECONDS             Number of seconds to wait before each download.
                                 This can be either a constant value or a range